BCcampus/pressbooks-openstax-import/readme.txt

 = 0.1.0-RC1 =

 * Release Candidate
-* Will work with the latest development branch of Pressbooks
+* Will work with the latest development branch of Pressbooks and as yet-to-be released 4.0.0